Nate Solder: 2012 season

 In 2012, after Light's retirement, Solder became the Patriots' starting left tackle.
 He started every game of the season, and played 1,234 snaps on offense, the highest of any offensive player in the NFL.
-Counting special teams, he played 1,333 snaps, second only to fellow Patriots lineman Ryan Wendell.
+Counting special teams, Solder played 1,333 snaps, second only to fellow Patriots lineman Ryan Wendell.

 2014 season

-In the AFC Championship Game, Solder caught his first career pass, resulting in a 16-yard touchdown.
+After the 2013 season, the Patriots exercised their fifth-year option on Solder.
+During the AFC Championship Game, he caught his first career pass, resulting in a 16-yard touchdown.
 Despite an up and down regular season, Solder had an excellent postseason and won his first Super Bowl with the Patriots, who had won their first Super Bowl in 10 years.

 In April 2015, Solder revealed that he had been diagnosed with testicular cancer after his annual team physical.
 Doctors removed the affected testicle, and, after missing a few weeks of off-season activities, Solder went on to start every game for the Patriots in the 2014 season.
-He is one of two Patriots linemen to have been treated for cancer: fellow 2011 Patriots draftee Marcus Cannon was diagnosed with lymphoma prior to his being drafted.
+He is one of two Patriots linemen to have been treated for cancer; fellow 2011 Patriots draftee Marcus Cannon was diagnosed with lymphoma prior to being drafted.

 2015 season

-After the 2013 season, the Patriots exercised their fifth-year option on Solder.
 On September 9, 2015, the Patriots gave Solder a two-year extension, through the 2017 season adding about $20 million in new money, A clause in the extension prohibited the Patriots from using the franchise tag on Solder in 2018.
 Before the 2015 season, Solder was voted a captain by his teammates for the first time in his career.

 In a Week 5 matchup against the Dallas Cowboys, Solder left the game with what was initially described as an elbow injury.
-It was later determined that he tore his right bicep; Solder was subsequently placed on season-ending injured reserve on October 14.
+It was later determined that he tore his right bicep; Solder was subsequently placed on season-ending injured reserve.